-There is a shift in the political climate occurring throughout a number of jurisdictions (but particularly in the United States and Europe) towards a more restrictive trade policy environment.
-If enacted by legislators, these changes could significantly affect our ability to export our products to these countries - even if such changes were challenged under World Trade Organization regulations or similar international bodies.
-Given that a sizeable majority of our sales relate to goods which are exported, a shift in the scope and terms of certain trade agreements could have a significant adverse impact on our sales and profitability.
+There is a shift in the political climate occurring throughout a number of jurisdictions (but particularly in the United States and Europe) towards a more restrictive trade policy environment and the renegotiation of the North American Free Trade Agreement ("NAFTA") is currently in progress.
+If more isolationist policies are enacted by legislators or if the revised provisions of NAFTA are injurious to the industries in which we operate, these changes could significantly affect our ability to export our products to these countries - even if such changes were challenged under World Trade Organization regulations or similar international bodies.
+Given that a sizeable majority of our sales relate to goods which are exported, a shift in the scope and terms of NAFTA and certain other trade agreements could have a significant adverse impact on our sales and profitability.